profit first overview

 I don’t say that lightly.

-I read a lot of books, and I can honestly say that this is within the top three most impactful books of my entire life.
+I read many books, and I can honestly say this is within the top three most impactful books of my life.

 As an industry, we real estate investors struggle with ego.

-We flaunt our gross revenue or deal count, painting a picture that we’re ultra-successful when behind closed doors, a lot of us are struggling financially and are stressed to the max!
+We flaunt our gross revenue or deal count, painting a picture that we’re ultra-successful when, behind closed doors, many of us are struggling financially and stressed to the max!

-It’s like there's a hole in our pocket—no matter how many deals we do, or how much we grow, all the money that comes in simply goes back out.
+It’s like there's a hole in our pocket—no matter how many deals we do or how much we grow, all the money that comes in goes back out.

-Sure, we might be growing.
-We might be doubling the deal flow we did a year ago, but are we actually keeping any money, once it’s all said and done?
+Sure, we might be growing, and we might be doubling the deal flow we had a year ago, but are we actually keeping any money once it’s all said and done?

 For most of us, if we’re honest… the answer is no. We’re no better off financially than when we first started our real estate business.